- Content-Security-Policy (CSP) Set to Unsafe Values

 Reported as: Missing or insecure “Content-Security-Policy” header

-These values are not used as CSRF tokens, and they are not processed in a way that would let an attacker compromise the application state.
+These values aren’t used as Cross-Site Request Forgery (CSRF) tokens, and they aren’t processed in a way that would let an attacker compromise the application state.

 Vaadin uses its own CSRF scheme.

 Many tools report a CSRF vulnerability when Vaadin fetches static resources.
-These requests cannot change the app state.
+These requests can’t change the application state.
 Here is a list of resources that are safe to fetch without a CSRF token:

 widget set files (such as